Skip to main content

 Tag management in console

 A tag is a label that can be applied to a specific version of an image.
-You can add multiple tags to an image.
-You can manage tags in the KakaoCloud console.
+Multiple tags can be assigned to a single image.

 Image URI structure